Ólafur Þórðarson (footballer): Club career

 Ólafur started his career at IA Akranes before moving abroad to play in the Norwegian League.
 He returned to Iceland after four seasons to captain the IA side again and participated in IA Akranes glory years when they won the championship title five consecutive times from 1992 to 1996.

 After the 1997 season he was hired as player/manager at Fylkir and got them promoted in 1999.
 In the autumn same year he was appointed as manager of IA Akranes which he managed until mid season 2006 when he was sacked because the team were battling in the relegation zone. Ólafur also played briefly with the team but his last game in football was 2002.
-Under his management IA Akranes won the championship in 2001 and snatched up the VISA-bikar twice 2000 and 2003.
+Under his management IA Akranes won the Úrvalsdeild (top-flight) title in 2001 and the VISA-bikar twice, in 2000 and 2003.

 In 2007, Ólafur took charge of Fram and guided them into 7th place.
 After the season, he quit and was without a team in the 2008 season.

 But in start of October 2008 he was announced as new manager of Fylkir and returned to the club where he started his coaching career.

-After three decent seasons with Fylkir finishing 3rd place in 2009, Ólafur decided to step down from the coaching role after the 2011 season after guiding them to a mid-table finish, allegedly due to disagreement with the Fylkir board over player transfer issues.
+After three decent seasons with Fylkir finishing 3rd in 2009, Ólafur decided to step down from the coaching role after the 2011 season after guiding them to a mid-table finish, allegedly due to disagreement with the board over player transfer issues.

 Ólafur was quickly picked up after the 2011 season, in October the same year, to coach Víkingur Reykjavik.
 The Vikings had been unfortunate to suffer relegation in the 2011 season and were eager to regain their place among the best.
-After one season of struggle and re-organization at Víkin in 2012, Ólafur's work paid off as he managed to push Víkingur into promotion to the Premier League in the 2013 season along with coach Miloš Milojević.
-In the following season, together they carefully steered the team to a Europa League qualifying position of 4th place in the 2014 season, Víkingur's highest league position since winning the Championship title in 1991.
+After one season of struggle and re-organization at Víkin in 2012, Ólafur's work paid off as he managed to push Víkingur into promotion to the Úrvalsdeild in the 2013 season along with coach Miloš Milojević.
+In the following season, together they carefully steered the team to a Europa League qualifying position of 4th place in the 2014 season, Víkingur's highest league position since winning the championship title in 1991.